SemEval/SemEval2023/schedule.md

   - NLPeople at SemEval-2023 Task 2: A Staged Approach for Multilingual Named Entity Recognition
   - JUAGE at SemEval 2023 Task 10: Parameter Efficient Classification
   - IXA/Cogcomp at SemEval-2023 Task 2: Context-enriched Multilingual Named Entity Recognition Using Knowledge Bases
+  - NAP at SemEval-2023 Task 3: Is Less Really More?
+(Back-)Translation as Data Augmentation Strategies for Detecting Persuasion Techniques
   - SafeWebUH at SemEval-2023 Task 11: Learning Annotator Disagreement in Derogatory Text: Comparison of Direct Training vs Aggregation
   - PAI at SemEval-2023 Task 4: A General Multi-label Classification System with Class-balanced Loss Function and Ensemble Module
   - Witcherses at SemEval-2023 Task 12: Ensemble Learning for African Sentiment Analysis